Skip to main content

 1. OAuth Client Credentials

 You can create an OAuth client via the following page https://app.cal.com/settings/developer/oauth.
 The OAuth client will be in a “pending” state and not yet ready to use.
 You must select at least one scope when creating the OAuth client.
+You can register up to 10 redirect URIs per OAuth client.
 An admin from Cal.com will then review your OAuth client and you will receive an email if it was accepted or rejected.
 If it was accepted then your OAuth client is ready to be used.

 Available Scopes